linrunner/tlp-doc/faq/battery.rst

 Yet they do not work.

-Cause: bug in Lenovo's Embedded Controller (EC) firmware.
+Cause: bug in Lenovo's EC firmware.

 Workaround: